Leading Through Influence & Agility: IIM Lucknow Opens Admissions to Batch 3 of Executive Programme in Leadership and Change Management - www.lokmattimes.com

 Leading Through Influence & Agility: IIM Lucknow Opens Admissions to Batch 3 of Executive Programme in Leadership and Change Management

-PNN Lucknow (Uttar Pradesh) [India], September 8: The Indian Institute of Management Lucknow, among India's leading business schools, has ...
+Lucknow (Uttar Pradesh) [India], September 8: The Indian Institute of Management Lucknow, among India's leading business schools, has opened admissions ...

 Lucknow (Uttar Pradesh) [India], September 8: The Indian Institute of Management Lucknow, among India's leading business schools, has opened admissions to the third cohort of its Executive Certificate Programme in Leadership and Change Management.
 Delivered over eight months, this immersive and LIVE online programme empowers professionals to lead with purpose, navigate ambiguity and drive sustainable transformation across dynamic environments.